open-learning/git4ol/README.md

 ### Preparation

-Before we submit this assignment we have to create a more permanent home fore it using `git checkout`:
+Before we submit this assignment we have to create a more permanent assignment branch using `git checkout`:

 > **note**
 >